cosmos-gaians/cosmos-sdk/blog.md

 }
 ```

-This interface allows for quite a bit of flexibility as to how fees can be delegates.
+This interface allows for quite a bit of flexibility as to how fees can be delegated.
 A user could specify a daily or monthly limit for example.

-For our use case, the verifier of the contract could be delegated a certain daily fee allowance by their employer and there would be no need for these field agents to worry about tokens at all.
+For our use case, the verifier of the contract could be delegated a certain daily fee allowance by their employer and there would be no need for these agents to worry about tokens at all.
 Only the management of the organization would need to worry about keeping the company wallet filled and delegating appropriate allowances to their employees.

 ## Delegated Actions

 This solves part of the problem that our field verifier might have.
-This user can have a key on their phone that never touches tokens, but when we're writing our contract who is the verifier that actually signs the claim?
-Do we actually know which particular field agent will actually sign the claim?
+This user can have a key on their phone that never touches tokens, but when we're writing our contract what is the verifier key that actually signs the claim?
+Do we know which particular field agent will actually sign the claim?
 Does everything need to get signed by the main corporate key?
-Do all field agents need to walk around with a phone that has the master key that's referenced in our contract?
+Do all field agents need to walk around with a phone that has the master key referenced in the contract?

-A better solution would be to allow an organization to delegate some permissions - such as signing a verification claim - to their employees.
+A better solution would be to allow an organization to delegate some permissions - such as signing a verification claim - to particular employees.
 To solve this we came up with a generalized solution for delegated actions.

 Delegated actions allow any user to delegate a permission to perform any action on their behalf to another user.
 We can do this with the `Capability` interface which allows for any level of permission granularity desired: